 A woman aged 26 years was hospitalized for COVID-19 myocarditis, cardiogenic shock, and multiorgan failure.
 Five months before she developed the symptoms of SARS-CoV-2 infection.
 She was vaccinated with the adenovirus-vectored COVID-19 vaccine (Janssen Biotech).

 Nine days after the onset of neurologic symptoms, a spine MRI showed expansile T2-weighted hyperintensity with precontrast T1 hyperintensity and microhemorrhage on T2-weighted sequences.
 After 19 days, CSF analysis showed 2 erythrocytes/μL, 1 leukocyte/μL (55% lymphocytes), 36 mg/dL of protein, and a slightly elevated IgG index (0.67).
-The viral tests of CSF for the cytomegalovirus, herpes simplex virus, varicella-zoster virus, and Epstein-Barr virus were negative.
+The viral tests of CSF for the cytomegalovirus, HSV, varicella-zoster virus, and Epstein-Barr virus were negative.
 Serum HIV and antinuclear antibodies were also negative.
 Platelets, PT, and APTT were normal.

+This study presented three female patients aged 26, 43, and 44 years who developed hemorrhagic myelitis within four weeks after being infected with SARS-CoV-2.
+They all had a poor clinical recovery.
 The authors stated that previous studies reported five other cases of hemorrhagic myelitis following SARS-CoV-2 infection.
 The MRI findings and clinical outcomes in these studies were similar to those reported in this study.
-The treatment included steroids, plasmapheresis, and rituximab, but minimal or no improvement was observed during follow-up.
+The treatment included steroids, plasmapheresis, and rituximab, but minimal or no improvement was also observed during follow-up.Â

 This article was published in Neurology.